pombase/website/src/docs/documentation/non-gene-features.md

 2 region spanning coordinates 2129208-2137121 with the separate contig sequence yields the Chromosome 2 contig of an h90 strain.

-For a description of how the mating type specific genes are organized and annotated in PomBase, see this
+For a description of how the mating type-specific genes are organized and annotated in PomBase, see this
 [FAQ item](https://www.pombase.org/faq/how-are-mating-type-specific-gene-pages-organized).